 We like to make our own whipped cream, otherwise known as chantilly cream, to put on top of the strawberry pavlova base.

-It is easy to make; simply whisk together the double cream, 1 tbsp of icing sugar and 1 tsp of vanilla extract in a stand mixer, until it forms medium-soft peaks which hold their shape.
+It is easy to make; simply whisk together the double cream, 1 tablespoon of icing sugar and 1 teaspoon of vanilla extract in a stand mixer, until it forms medium-soft peaks which hold their shape.
 Be careful not to over whisk it as it will be too grainy and thick.

 Strawberry and Cream layers